-What is self sabotage but to subconsciously create obstacles to stop ourselves from achieving that which we claim we want or as Alice P. Cornyn said “self sabotage is when we want something but we do everything possible to make sure it does not occur”.
+Self sabotage is to subconsciously create obstacles to stop ourselves from achieving that which we claim we want or as Alice P. Cornyn said “self sabotage is when we want something but we do everything possible to make sure it does not occur”.

-There are various different ways to self sabotage.
-Sadly most of the time we don’t even recognize we are the ones creating our own failure; as long as one does not recognize and consciously take responsibility for the act of self sabotage, then that person can not change the outcome.
-Before any negative behaviour can be changed one needs to recognize it is there otherwise it’s a loose battle.
+There are various different ways to self sabotage and sadly most of the time we don’t even recognize we are the ones creating our own failures; as long as one does not recognize and consciously take responsibility for the act of self sabotage, then that person cannot change the outcome.
+Before any negative behavior can be changed one needs to recognize it is there, otherwise it’s a lost battle.

-When people are used to self sabotaging it is common to hear them say they are always having a ran of bad luck, they see themselves as victims of the circumstances, they feel the things they need to do are too hard, everyone else is to blame for their lives, they feel people are always taking advantage of them or is just their destiny to be a failure.
-Because these people truly believe they are not the cause of their problems, they whole heartedly feel their lives are out of their control, things just slip through their fingers; if they break the rules they believe is because they were given no other way out and if they procrastinate it’s because they are just way too busy with other things.
-This is not a criticism; I have been there myself, however I am here to tell you that changing these sabotaging patterns are not impossible to break but it will depend on how much you want your life to change; it will require of you to stop trying to rationalize why you can’t achieve your dreams.
+When people are used to self sabotaging, it is common to hear them say they are always having a ran of bad luck.
+They see themselves as victims of circumstances, they feel the things they need to do are too hard, everyone else is to blame for their lives, people are always taking advantage of them or is just their destiny to be a failure.
+Because these people truly believe they are not the cause of their problems, they wholeheartedly feel their lives are out of their control, things just slip through their fingers; if they break the rules they believe is because they were given no other way out and if they procrastinate it’s because they are just way too busy with other things.
+If you are reading this and you identify with what you are reading, please know this is not a criticism; I have been there myself.
+From experience I can tell you that changing these sabotaging patterns are not impossible to break but it will depend on how much you want your life to change; it will require of you to stop trying to rationalize why you can’t achieve your dreams.

 The changes needed start with you learning to love yourself.